Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADUserLicense.md

 PS C:\> Set-AzureADUserLicense -ObjectId $User.ObjectId -AssignedLicenses $Licenses
 ```

-The first command gets a user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet, and then stores it in the $LicensedUser variable.
+The first command gets a user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet, and then stores it in the $LicensedUser variable.

-The second command gets another user by using **Get-AzureADUser**, and then stores it in the $User variable.
+The second command gets another user by using Get-AzureADUser , and then stores it in the $User variable.

-The third command creates an **AssignedLicense** type, and then stores it in the $License variable.
+The third command creates an AssignedLicense type, and then stores it in the $License variable.

-The fourth command set the **SkuId** property of $License to the same value as the **SkuId** property of $LicensedUser.
+The fourth command set the SkuId property of $License to the same value as the SkuId property of $LicensedUser.

-The fifth commmand creates an **AssignedLicenses** object, and stores it in the $Licenses variable.
+The fifth commmand creates an AssignedLicenses object, and stores it in the $Licenses variable.

 The sixth command adds the license in $License to $Licenses.